mIRC-Scripters/mirckb/docs/source/identifiers/sin.rst

     * - Parameter
       - Description
+    * - N
-* N -This is the angle in radians for which you wish to retrieve the sine.
+      - This is the angle in radians for which you wish to retrieve the sine.

 .. note:: You can use the letter 'e' or 'd' as ``*10^N, $sin(5e6) = $sin($calc(5*10^6))``